ads-mirrors/nrel-energyplus/design/FY2025/NFP-DuctModelSingleLoop.md

 temperature schedule that gives the ambient air temperature surrounding the duct.
 This temperature is used as the outside boundary condition to calculate heat transfer from the duct.

+\subsubsection{Field: Ambient Humidity Ratio Schedule Name}\label{ambienttemperatureschedulename}

+If Schedule is specified as the environment type, this field is used to specify the name of the humidity ratio schedule that gives the ambient air humidity ratio surrounding the duct.
+This humidity ratio is used as the outside boundary condition to calculate moisture transfer from the duct.

 An IDF example is provided below:

 \begin{lstlisting}